nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 2.01.A07) Nutritional Program for Pregnant Women

-- 2.01.A07.01) Identifying pregnant women needing additional nutrition through community health services.
+- 2.01.A07.01) I dentifying pregnant women needing additional nutrition through community health services.

 - 2.01.A07.02) Provision of financial support for nutritious food packages during pregnancy and the first year of childbirth for low-income families.